 My first partner had been working about ten years already, he was a good mentor, but sometimes a little crusty.
 When he would start to go on, I would simply ask, “What was it like to work in the old Cadillac’s?”
 He would then tell me where to go, even though we weren’t responding to a call.
 Funny thing, a few years ago, a rookie asked me the same question.

 Over the years, there has been clues that should have told me that I was becoming an “Old Fart.”
 The rookie’s question was one.
 Answering him, I was able to honestly say, they were great to drive, a real powerhouse.
 I had driven one in a Christmas parade.

-The other clues were obvious, climbing the seniority list, six Maple Leafs on my dress uniform, receiving the Governor Generals Medal for Exemplary Service.
+The other clues were obvious, climbing the seniority list, seven Maple Leafs on my dress uniform (one for each five years of service), receiving the Governor Generals Medal for Exemplary Service.
 Realistically, I considered these milestones as a natural progression.

 There were incedents, less obvious, but much more definitive.
 One day, I was working with a new hire.
 We were getting along very well, when during the course of the conversation she mentioned her age.
 She was twenty-two and I started to laugh.
 Immediately she became defensive and replied, “You think I’m too young to be a Paramedic?”
 Still laughing I explained, “No, I was nineteen when I started.
 What’s funny is, for the first time, I have a partner who is younger than I have been working.”

 Another incident took place when I attended a conference at the Headquarters of Toronto EMS.
 We were returning to the room, passing the museum display in the foyer.
 The two young medics in front of me commented on a piece of equipment behind the glass, “Look at that old oxygen kit.”
 Again I found myself laughing aloud.
 I remember when that oxygen kit was new and cutting edge.